ronentk/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in human and artificial intelligence research, and how we can better bridge between them.
+bio: Ronen Tamari.
+Interested in human and artificial intelligence research, and how we can better bridge between them.

 interests:
 - Computational Linguistics